MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 ### Exercise 3: Log into Azure Container Registry

-In this exercise you will log the Docker client into Azure Container Registry so that you can build, push, and store container images in Azure.
+In this exercise, you will log the Docker client into Azure Container Registry so that you can build, push, and store container images in Azure.
 Later you will learn how to deploy container images stored in the Azure Container Registry to Azure IoT Edge devices.

 1. If necessary, log in to your Azure portal using your Azure account credentials.